Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### <a name="format"></a>Formato

-dos letras seguidas de 1 a 4 dígitos
+dos letras seguidas de 1-4 dígitos

 ### <a name="pattern"></a>Patrón